 Erin Barnes, MSN, RN, FNP-C, ACHPN, Nurse Practitioner

 Ms. Barnes, a nurse practitioner, joined the palliative care team in 2019 after working with patients who have genetic and acquired autonomic nervous system disorders.
 Before becoming a nurse practitioner, she worked as a critical care nurse for seven years.
-She is pursuing her doctor of nursing practice degree at NYU Rory Meyers School of Nursing.
+She received her doctor of nursing practice degree from NYU Rory Meyers School of Nursing.

 Christopher Oates, LCSW, Social Work Manager

 Mr. Oates is a licensed clinical social worker and a leadership fellow at the Zelda Foster Studies Program in Palliative and End-of-Life Care at NYU Silver School of Social Work.
 He received his master’s degree in social work from Columbia University and master of public administration degree from Baruch College.
 He has served on the executive boards of the New York City Chapter of the Society for Social Work Leadership in Healthcare, the Helen Rehr Center for Social Work Practice, and the East Side Council of the Aging.